Z.aiZ.ai·💬 Text Generation·↑ Newer: GLM 5.2

 GLM 5.1 — TLDR

-• 🆕 Z.ai's next-generation flagship for agentic engineering and long-horizon coding.
+• 🧠 Next-generation flagship built for agentic engineering and long-horizon tasks.

-• 📏 Roughly 200K-token context window with FP8 quantization.
+• 📏 Roughly 200K-token context window for extended documents and repos.

-• 🔧 Built-in function calling, tool use, and web search/browsing.
+• 💬 Supports reasoning traces, function calling, and web search.

 💰 Pricing